aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 Verify plugin compatibility within your driver configuration using the [compatibility guide](../Compatibility.md).

-## How do I use Blue/Green Deployment Plugin with the AWS JDBC Driver?
+## How do I use Blue/Green Deployment Plugin with the AWS Advanced JDBC Wrapper?

 To enable the Blue/Green Deployment functionality, add the plugin code `bg` to the [`wrapperPlugins`](../UsingTheJdbcDriver.md#connection-plugin-manager-parameters) parameter value.
 The Blue/Green Deployment Plugin supports the following configuration parameters: